 and… huh, (don’t tell me you can’t even name her) Mona Lisa.

 See them for yourself, but good luck squeezing your way up close~

-You may also want to know: My Art Tour with Paris Museum Pass
+You may also want to know: 5 Best Places in Paris For Your Art Tour with a Museum Pass for Free